Waymarkers of the Peak District

 Guideposts were required by an Act of Parliament of 1697 and many of the posts in this area date from 1709, when a reminder was issued to Parish Surveyors by the justices at the Quarter Sessions in Bakewell.

-Go through the gates and cross the road with care, taking the stile opposite then follow the path signed to Barbrook Bridge.
-Keep left and onto the wooden footbridge over Bar Brook.
-Immediately over the bridge, turn left and immediately leave the main track and take an indistinct path veering right (at about 30 degrees to main track) and head towards the gate.
-As you approach this, you have a choice of continuing over the rough grass or going through the gate, turning left along the footway, for about 500 yards to the next milepost.
+Go through the gates and cross the road with care, taking the stile opposite then follow the path signed to Burbage Brook Bridge.
+Keep left and onto the wooden footbridge over Burbage Brook.
+Cross the bridge, turn left and immediately leave the main track and take an indistinct path veering right (at about 30 degrees to main track) and head towards the gate.
+As you approach this, you have a choice of continuing over the rough grass or going through the gate and turning left along the footway, for about 500 yards to the next milepost.
 If you stay with the grass, note it can get a little rough and wet, but it’s quieter than the roadside.
 Follow the line of the fence - you can choose your precise route over this open access land – until you come level with the second stile, ignoring all gates up to then.
 Cross this and turn right to the milepost close by.
 6

 This attractive cast iron post – showing distances to Sheffield and Hathersage, Castleton, Chapel en le Frith is one of several similar posts still in place along the A6187.
 It dates from around 1840.